First-Offense DWI in North Carolina

 • Level I: $4,000

-Probation.
 In some circumstances, a judge might suspend a DWI sentence and, instead, impose a term of probation.
 Conditions of probation often include jail time (to be served on a schedule set by the offender's probation officer), community service, and participation in a drug and alcohol evaluation program.
-However, the judge does not have the authority to sentence a level II or level I offender to probation in North Carolina.
+(N.C.
+Gen. Stat. § 20-179 (2025).)

-Substance Abuse Assessment.
 All North Carolina impaired driving offenders must complete a substance abuse assessment and comply with any recommended treatment before their driver's license will be restored.
+(N.C.
+Gen. Stat. § 20-179 (2025).)

 The consequences of DWI are serious.
 If you've been arrested or charged for DWI, you should talk to an experienced DWI attorney right away.
 A DWI attorney in your area can help you understand how the law applies to the facts of your case and advise you on what to do next.
 Depending on the circumstances of your case, an attorney might be able to negotiate a plea bargain for a lesser charge, such as "reckless driving."